vsbuffalo/tempautocov/README.md

 ## Reproducing the Results

-1. The following files were created by the simulation routines in `r_sims` on the server,
+1. The following files were created by the simulation routines in `r_sims/` on the server,

    ```